 Course Information and Fees

-ENGINEERING: ELECTRICAL (INDUSTRIAL ELECTRONICS STREAM - BELLVILLE)ND: (national diploma)
+ENGINEERING: ELECTRICAL (INDUSTRIAL ELECTRONICS STREAM) - CAPE TOWN, THEN BELLVILLE FROM JULY 2015ND: (national diploma)

 The engineering industry contributes to the technical, social, economical and environmental infrastructure of the country, leading to socio-economic growth.
 These qualifications are intended for technician and technologist level employment in industry.
 The framework of engineering qualifications develops the human resources essential for sustaining this profession.